Edgar-Lezama/AI-Cancer-Diagnosis-Model/README.md

 # Background

 This is my first time making a neural network model.
 This model is designed to preform binary classification.
+I did my best to explain what I could.
+I am still googling things I am not quite familiar with.
+I will clarify what information needs more googling.
 The data set used in this code is filled with breast cancer tumor sizes and characteristics and each record states if that specific tumor is either malignant(1) or benign(0).
 This is the column that shows that result.

 <details>
   <summary> Output Example</summary>